satiyam/data_engineering_zoomcamp_2025_vksatiyam/03-data-warehouse/homework/homework.md

 ## Question 3:
 Write a query to retrieve the PULocationID from the table (not the external table) in BigQuery.
 Now write a query to retrieve the PULocationID and DOLocationID on the same table.
 Why are the estimated number of Bytes different?

-**- BigQuery is a columnar database, and it only scans the specific columns requested in the query.
+- **BigQuery is a columnar database, and it only scans the specific columns requested in the query.
 Querying two columns (PULocationID, DOLocationID) requires reading more data than querying one column (PULocationID), leading to a higher estimated number of bytes processed.**

 - BigQuery duplicates data across multiple storage partitions, so selecting two columns instead of one requires scanning the table twice, doubling the estimated bytes processed.